Death of Chanel Petro-Nixon: Arrest

 In June 2016, Brooklyn District Attorney Kenneth Thompson announced that former Crown Heights resident Veron Primus had been formally charged with Petro-Nixon's murder.
 Primus had been a school friend of Petro-Nixon's and it was later found that he was the friend she was meeting at Applebee's on the day she disappeared.
 It was reported that he was considered a suspect from day one, but there had not been enough evidence to lead to an arrest.

 Some years after Petro-Nixon's murder, Primus had also served time in prison for violating a restraining order and was deported to St. Vincent and the Grenadines, following his release.
 In 2016, while in St. Vincent, he became a suspect in the abduction of one woman and the murder of another.
 While investigating these crimes, St. Vincent authorities found new evidence linking Primus to Petro-Nixon's murder.
 They contacted New York investigators, who traveled to the island and were then able to issue an indictment.

 As of 2024, Primus is imprisoned in St. Vincent, where he was convicted and sentenced to 34 years imprisonment for the unrelated murder of a 33-year-old estate agent named Sharleen Greaves.
-Thompson stated that he wished for Primus to be returned to the United States and stand trial for Petro-Nixon's murder.
+The current Brooklyn DA, Eric Gonzalez, stated that he wished for Primus to be returned to the United States and stand trial for Petro-Nixon's murder.